 “I am fond of telling doubting trainees that it’s just a matter of always adding weight to the bar, adding another repetition, “If you could get to the point where you’re squatting 400lbs for 20 reps, stiff-legged deadlifting 400 lbs for 15 reps, curling 200lbs for 10 reps, pressing 200lbs for 10 reps, doing 10 dips with 300 lbs around your waist, and chinning with 100 pounds, don’t you think you would be big – I mean awfully big?
 And strong?”
 Obviously!

-More often than not, strength and size are related, as in you can’t achieve one without the other.
-There are various exceptions to this, however for the most part as Dr. Lestiner states, it is just a matter of adding weight to the “bar”.
+More often than not, strength and size are related, as in you can’t achieve one without the other (especially you drug free guys).
+There are various exceptions to this, however for the most part as Dr. Lestiner states, it is just a matter of “adding weight to the bar”.

 Over the past few years, I’ve become really fond of “rep PRs”, which is exactly how it sounds.
 You set yourself targets for certain lifts and variations of those lifts (compound lifts, nobody gives a shit about how much you can side raise for 5 reps, that’s just dumb).
 So you could take the bench press and some of its variations (such as the paused bench, close grip bench, pin press, axle bench etc) and set targets for say a 1,2,3,5,8 and 10 rep maxes.
 With this, you could use any rep range you want and if your RMs increase then you’ve gotten stronger in some regard.
 In a sense, this is a form of undulating periodization, of which I’ve seen a fair bit of research on comparing it to linear periodization, with results being very similar.
 However, in my opinion, undulating periodization is just a lot more fun.

 My concluding advice (especially to newbies) is to start light and progress slowly.
-Don’t get caught up in specific rep ranges, there are many ways to monitor your progress, such as increasing your strength across various rep ranges (obviously), increasing how fast you perform each lift and doing more work in less time (increasing density).
-To finish I’m going to provide a little example template for the average lifter which should hopefully give you an idea of how I would approach certain movements and the rep ranges I’d use:
+Don’t get caught up in specific rep ranges, there are many ways to monitor your progress, such as increasing your strength across various rep ranges (obviously) and increasing how fast you perform each lift.
+Previously I would’ve included doing the same amount of work in less time or improving your workout density however, the more I look into the research behind rest times, the less I seem to care about how long I take in the gym.
+Furthermore, if you can do the same workout in less time then why wouldn’t you add weight to the bar or increase the number of reps you’re doing?

 So as stated, this is a general nonspecific template that I feel most lifters could use effectively.